gracetian-11/DigitPro/README.md

 Experiment 1: We use the MDN to predict a single normal distribution for the projected value for sensor 17.

 Experiment 2: This experiment expands on Experiment 1 by predicting a multiple distributions.
 We use the MDN to predict 5 normal distributions for the projected value for sensor 17.

+Experiment 3: We compare the results of Experiment 2 with a random baseline.